|

 Venetians claim that pigeons outnumber the tourists.
 Certainly there are plenty

-of them, although their numbers may dwindle now that the city is trying to
+of them, although their numbers have dwindled since the city began enforcing an

-enforce an ordinance against feeding the birds.
-(Tip: Rick Steves suggests
+ordinance against feeding the birds.
+(Note: Rick Steves suggests letting pigeon

-letting pigeon poop dry before brushing it off; this may work on clothing, but
+poop dry before brushing it off; this may work on clothing, but it's less

-it's less effective when the poop is draining off a balding scalp.)
+effective when the poop is sliding down a balding scalp.)

 Tips: